Fats and Oils

 Signs of Spoilage

-• Discoloration (yellowing or darkening)
+• Discoloration (darkening or yellowing)

-• Mold (rare, but possible if contaminated)
+• Mold (rare, but indicates contamination)

 Room Temperature Safety